Skip to main content

 Bayview Campus:

-On Tuesday, April 22, 2024, the Bayview campus will celebrate its 2024 Earth Day Recycling Event on the 2nd floor of the BRC (along the loading dock corridor).
+On Friday, April 26, 2024 (10am-2pm), the Bayview campus will celebrate its 2024 Earth Day Recycling Event on the 2nd floor of the BRC (along the loading dock corridor).
 In the spirit of recycling, reusing and reducing waste, the Gaithersburg Distribution Center (GDC) will provide pickup services from the BRC for surplus property.
 Employees can donate items such as the following:

 • Keyboards